Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 When to Choose Each Platform

-Choose Wise When You… Choose Mercury When You… Keep Traditional Banks When You…
+Choose Wise When You… Choose Mercury When You… Traditional Banks When You…

-Process frequent SEPA or UK Faster Payments Value API access for custom automation Manage complex cash pooling or FX hedging
+Process frequent SEPA, ACH, or UK Faster Payments at mid-market rates.
+Are a VC-backed startup seeking a founder-friendly UX.
+Manage complex cross-border cash pooling or specialized FX hedging.

 Key limitation: Mercury only serves US entities.
 UK or German companies need US subsidiaries to access Mercury.